 Who Needs To Be Licensed As A Lead Abatement Contractor?

 Any individual, sole proprietorship, company or corporation that conducts lead-bearing substance activities at a location other than the contractor's own place of business shall be licensed as a lead abatement contractor.
 This includes businesses conducting lead abatement projects, lead inspections, risk assessments, or post-abatement clearance testing.

 How Do I Receive A Contractor License In Missouri?

-A person or entity shall make application and be licensed by the Office of Lead Licensing and Accreditation as a Lead Abatement Contractor before conducting lead-bearing substance activities.
+A person or entity shall make application and be licensed by the Lead Licensing Program (LLP) as a Lead Abatement Contractor before conducting lead-bearing substance activities.
 A completed application shall include a completed Lead Abatement Contractor license application form, a check or money order made payable to the Missouri Department of Health for the nonrefundable fee of $250, and a copy of the corporation's registration with the Missouri Office of the Secretary of State.
-Licenses are issued within 5 - 10 working days of application approval and are for a 2 year period.
+Licenses are issued within 5 - 10 working days of application approval and are valid for a 2 year period.

 How Do I Receive A Lead Occupation License In Missouri?

 Step 2 - Determine if you meet the education and work experience requirements for the license you desire.

 Inspector - A Bachelor's degree; or an Associates degree and one (1) year experience in a related field such as lead, asbestos, housing repair or inspection, and/or environmental hazard remediation work; or a high school diploma or GED and two (2) years of experience in a related field such as lead, asbestos, housing repair or inspection, and/or environmental hazard remediation work.